Calgary’s Location

 Alberta has the lion’s share of Canada’s oil industry.
 Its reserves – in the form of oil-sands – are estimated to be second only to Saudi Arabia’s.
 Calgary is one of Canada’s wealthiest cities.

 Low taxes have brought many businesses to Calgary.
-Small businesses in Alberta pay just 14 percent tax, and there is no payroll tax.
+Small businesses in Alberta pay just 2 percent tax, and there a 10% payroll tax.

 Downtown Calgary